 Students will receive as a part of their kit in Module 3A, a portable use massage table.
-This professional quality package (table, bolster, dual action face rest, Reiki end panels Shiatsu release, carry case is included in tuition cost.
+This professional quality package (table, bolster, dual action face rest, Reiki end panels Shiatsu release, carry case and disposable face rest covers) is included in tuition cost.